 The outcome is a highly sensitive, highly accurate detection methodology for detection of the identified viruses.
 The turnaround time is swift, taking a maximum of 5 working days.

-This allows the early identification of newly infected HIV-positive patients. and also to allow those who think they may have been infected to relax and enjoy considerable peace of mind.
+This allows the early identification of newly infected HIV-positive patients, and also allows those who think they may have been infected to relax and enjoy considerable peace of mind.

 The identification of patients newly infected with HIV is important because it presents several interventional opportunities.
-It allows for very early identification of newly infected HIV positive people which provides the opportunity to anticpate and if necessary terminate by the use of anti-retroviral drugs the seroconversion illness; to mitigate the chances of that infection being transmitted unknowingly onwards to another individual; possibly to alter the course of the HIV illness by allowing a very early intervention to limit immune system damage should early intervention at the very early stage be proved to be beneficial.
+It allows for very early identification of newly infected HIV positive people which provides the opportunity to anticipate and if necessary terminate by the use of anti-retroviral drugs the seroconversion illness; to mitigate the chances of that infection being transmitted unknowingly onwards to another individual; possibly to alter the course of the HIV illness by allowing a very early intervention to limit immune system damage.

 Originally formulated to assess the Viral load of a new HIV diagnosis or the efficacy of Antiretroviral medication, it is now a highly effective test to detect early HIV infection.